CP1404/Practicals/prac_02/README.md

 - This will open your new repository as a PyCharm project complete with folders.
 - Copy all of your prac 1 work into the `prac_01` folder in your new project.
 - Commit (all your prac 1 files) with a message like "Add prac 1 files".
-- Push (if you didn't push in the previous step) this commit to GitHub.
+- Push (if you didn't push in the previous step) to GitHub.

 **For every prac for the rest of the subject**, when you finish a task, do a commit with a meaningful message.